 (b) all expenditure incurred by the Office is to be charged.

-[(2) repealed]
+[(2) deleted]

 (3) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Office and its operations.